 This tool has various features that make it easy for UX and UI designers work efficiently and develop designs that meet the objectives of the end-users.
 It allows you to switch between screens and choose text copies by applying the sharing and preview mode.
 For designers working as a team, the tool allows team members to work together more efficiently.
 It also allows doing animation with screen states.
 This is a top feature that makes it possible for designers to design animations using state transition of the same screen.

 This tool has a lot of resources for you to use during the UI/UX designing process.
 For instance, it has an icon library with more than a hundred icons you can always use when you are performing future designs.
+You can also import a template directly for quick prototyping.
 Designers are also presented with all screens in a single place.
 This is the top feature that makes it possible for you to view entire workflow, do editing and then to share the URL of flows.
 It also has a rich text editor you can simply use by double-clicking.
 When the text editor opens, you can change text colour, choose italic, bold and set all other styles you would want to apply.

 For all your graphics, the tool makes it possible for you to filter them the way you want.
 The tool makes it easy for you to adjust effects such as brightness, blurring and many more.
 The other great thing is that you do not get stuck as you do the designing work.
 It offers brief guides that give insights on all the basics you should know from the start to the end of your UX/UI design process.
 It allows you to know all the basics before you start applying its features.
 It also allows you to share your design with others and get suggestions to help you make improvements.